pepperlandlabs/griio-web/README.markdown

     $ cd griio-web

-Set master to rebase on pull
+Set git merge to ff only
 ----------------------------

-We never want to merge when pulling on master, so set the default to always rebase.
+We want to prevent non fast forward merges.

-    $ git config branch.master.rebase true
+    $ git config merge.ff only

 Install needed gems
 -------------------